jeroenterheerdt/python-egardia/README.md

 # python-egardia
 Python library to interface with Egardia / Woonveilig alarm.
-Tested with GATE-01 version of Egardia / Woonveilig.
+Tested with **GATE-01** and **GATE-02** version of Egardia / Woonveilig.
 Other versions might work, but unsure.
 Includes components to work with Home Assistant (see below) as well as generic interfaces.

 ```bash
 usage: egardiaserver.py [-h] [-port PORT] [-host HOST] [-password PASSWORD]